Adoption Myths & Truths

 1. MYTH: International Adoption is Prohibitively Expensive

 TRUTH: Most international adoptions cost about the same as an average new car.
-However, there are many adoption grants available to families and the Federal Adoption Tax Credit provides more than $13,000 (as of 2017) per adoption for most families.
+However, there are many adoption grants available to families and the Federal Adoption Tax Credit provides $13,570 (for adoptions completed in 2017) per adoption for most families.
 There are also many ways to fundraise for adoption.
 In fact, many America World families are covering much of the total cost of their adoption through grants, the tax credit and fundraisers.
 Be sure to compare "apples to apples" when looking at agency adoption costs.
 America World's costs include the total cost of adoption--home study, travel, in-country lodging, everything.
 You can expect total transparency about adoption costs from America World Adoption.

 2. MYTH: Children Adopted Internationally are All Disabled

 TRUTH: While it is increasingly difficult to adopt a "healthy" infant or toddler, most of the children who are available to be adopted have minor or correctable needs.
 Typically, needs include cleft lip/palate, heart defects, hearing or vision problems, hand/foot/limb deformities, missing limbs, hepatitis B, spine deformity, spina bifida, cerebral palsy, Down syndrome, HIV+, neural conditions, and developmental delays.
 Many children have already had corrective surgery prior to their adoption.
 There are also healthy older children available in most cases too.
 America World's application allows families to choose which needs they believe are best fits for their circumstances--you are not matched with a child that does not meet your choices of special needs.